agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 .controller.ts

-The Controller of an Entity, holds and controls States, Collections, .. for that Entity.
+The Controller of an Entity holds and controls States, Collections, .. for that Entity.
 These Agile Instances might get modified by [actions](#📝-.action.ts) or bound to a Component in the UI-Layer.

 ```ts title="todo.controller.ts in 📁todo"